Walter Heitler: Career and research

 At the time Heitler obtained his doctorate, three Institutes for Theoretical Physics formed a consortium which worked on the key problems of the day, such as atomic and molecular structure, and exchanged both scientific information and personnel in their scientific quests.
-These institutes were located at the University of Munich, under Arnold Sommerfeld; the University of Göttingen, under Max Born; and the University of Copenhagen, under Niels Bohr.
+These institutes were located at the Ludwig-Maximilians-Universität München, under Arnold Sommerfeld; the University of Göttingen, under Max Born; and the University of Copenhagen, under Niels Bohr.
 Furthermore, Werner Heisenberg and Born had just recently published their trilogy of papers which launched the matrix mechanics formulation of quantum mechanics.
 Also, in early 1926, Erwin Schrödinger, at the University of Zurich, began to publish his quintet of papers which launched the wave mechanics formulation of quantum mechanics and showed that the wave mechanics and matrix mechanics formulations were equivalent.
 These papers immediately put the personnel at the leading theoretical physics institutes onto applying these new tools to understanding atomic and molecular structure.
-It was in this environment that Heitler used his Rockefeller Foundation Fellowship, leaving Munich and within a period of two years going to do research and study with the leading figures of the day in theoretical physics—Bohr at Copenhagen, Schrödinger at Zurich, and Born at Göttingen.
+It was in this environment that Heitler used his Rockefeller Foundation Fellowship, leaving the Ludwig-Maximilians-Universität München and within a period of two years going to do research and study with the leading figures of the day in theoretical physics—Bohr at the University of Copenhagen, Schrödinger at the University of Zurich, and Born at the University of Göttingen.

-In Zurich, with Fritz London, Heitler applied the new quantum mechanics to deal with the saturable, non-dynamic forces of attraction and repulsion, i.e., exchange forces, of the hydrogen molecule.
+At the University of Zurich, with Fritz London, Heitler applied the new quantum mechanics to deal with the saturable, non-dynamic forces of attraction and repulsion, i.e., exchange forces, of the hydrogen molecule.
 Their valence bond treatment of this problem, was a landmark in that it brought chemistry under quantum mechanics.
 Furthermore, their work greatly influenced chemistry through Linus Pauling, who had just received his doctorate and on a Guggenheim Fellowship visited Heitler and London in Zurich.
 Pauling spent much of his career studying the nature of the chemical bond.
 The application of quantum mechanics to chemistry would be a prominent theme in Heitler's career.